-Travel nurses have the benefit of being highly in demand.
+Travel nurses have the benefit of being in high demand.
 The more flexible you are, the faster you’ll be able to land a job.
 The nursing shortage isn’t only caused by COVID-19.
 Things like booming technology, an aging population, and nurse burnout have all contributed to the need for skilled nursing staff.
-Use this to your advantage to secure employment fast in a state, city, and facility that needs you most.
+Use this to your advantage to quickly secure employment in a state, city, and facility that needs you most.

-Enjoy Flexibility Between Travel Nurse Assignments
+Enjoy Flexibility between Travel Nurse Assignments

-Nursing contracts last between 8 weeks and six months, sometimes longer.
+Nursing contracts last between eight weeks and six months, and are sometimes longer.
 While it’s sometimes difficult to schedule time off while you’re working, between contracts is a different story.
 You can take as much time as you want.
 Of course, you won’t earn any money while you’re not working, but sometimes a break is necessary.
 As a travel nurse, you have the advantage of being able to take between-contract breaks whenever the need arises.